regolith-linux/regolith-linux.github.io/configuring.md

 !
 !
 Uncomment one and only one of the following font definitions:
 #include ".Xresources.d/typeface-sourcecodepro"
-!#include ".Xresources.d/typeface-sourcecodepro"
+!#include ".Xresources.d/typeface-ubuntu"

 ! -- Styles - Theme
 !
 !
-Uncomment one and only one of the following font definitions:
+Uncomment one and only one of the following theme definitions:
 #include ".Xresources.d/theme-regolith"
 !#include ".Xresources.d/theme-ubuntu-dark"